pflorian91/currency-rate-converter/README.md

 Added NbpRateService

+[x] Better logging with traceability.

+Added correlation-id

 * Circuit-breaker for the NBP API client.
-* Better logging with traceability.

 * Integration tests with the real NBP API.

 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
 * Replace Spring Framework with a different one.